 Contentious infrastructure projects like Trans Mountain typically go through four stages: the review stage where the project application is reviewed by regulators and stakeholders participate in formal engagement processes; the political stage where authoritative decision-makers issue a formal decision; the judicial stage where the project is reviewed by the courts; and finally the on-the-ground stage of construction, physical demonstrations, and government response.
-These stages can overlap, as they have in the Trans Mountain case.
-As of mid-August 2018, the project is in the judicial stage.
-If it clears that hurdle, the project will most likely be entering a divisive on-the-ground stage of intensified construction and protest.
+These stages can overlap, and the process can circle back, as has occurred in the Trans Mountain case.
+With the regulatory and political stages of the reapproval complete, the case is now back in the hands of the Federal Court of Appeals.